bmaity/funscripts/README.md

 # funscripts
-learning scripts (python, JSON etc)
+This is my owne learning about few basic scripts (python, JSON etc)